icons8/lunacy-docs/docs/styling_new.md

 - **Caps.** Define the shape of the caps of open paths: no caps, round, or square.
 Open paths include those created with the Line, Arrow, or Pen/Pencil tools.
 - **Folds.** Adjust the appearance of the corners for arrows and paths with corners drawn with the Pen/Pencil tool.
-- **Start and End.** Determine the appearance of the ends of open paths drawn with the Line, Arrow, or Pen/Pencil tools.
+- **Start and End.** Determine the appearance of the ends of open paths drawn with the Line, Arrow, or Pen/Pencil tools.<br>
     <embed type="image/svg+xml" alt="start_end" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/dUfYC480VE-0X2q-gX0Y9Q.svg" width="600" />
 - **Dash and Gap.** Create dashed lines or borders.
 Define the length of the dashes and the gaps between them in the corresponding input fields.
 To turn the border into a solid line, set all the values to 0.
     <embed type="image/svg+xml" alt="dash_gap" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/2wYx6kpGQ0aqmKR0P27Ibg.svg" width="600" />